 - The inmate must be able to work legally in the United States.

 - The inmate’s job must be in San Diego County.

 - The facility operates twenty-four hours a day; therefore, we can accommodate varied work hours.

 - The maximum allowable amount of work hours is 72 hours per week (including travel time).

 - All work hours that an inmate is signed out of the facility must be actual work hours.
 Inmates are not permitted to have down time between work hours while checked out of the facility (i.e. cab drivers, shuttle drivers, delivery drivers etc.) and must earn the prevailing minimum wage for each hour worked.
 This also applies to commission based jobs.

 - Inmates who are self-employed must have proof of business license, 1099s, work out of an office space, have a landline etc. If an inmate works out of their garage, it must be detached from the residence with its own landline and bathroom facilities.

-Each inmate is responsible for a program fee of $42.00 a day.
+Each WF inmate is responsible for a program fee of $42.00 a day.
 A payment plan will be prepared for the inmate the day he/she reports for custody.
 This money will be used towards the inmate’s room and board.
-It is recommended the inmate bring a $300 down payment on or before the day he/she reports to the Work Furlough Program.
+It is recommended the WF inmate bring a $300 down payment on or before the day he/she reports to the Work Furlough Program.
 The down payment will help him/her stay current on payments.
-Should the inmate be placed on GPS or referred for treatment, he/she may be responsible for any applicable fees.
+Should a WF or RRC inmate be placed on GPS or referred for treatment, he/she will be responsible for any applicable fees.